ifmcjthenknczny/hotel-reservation-file-process/README.md

 - **Data Processing:** Only reservations from fully validated files are stored in the database.
 Files containing validation errors are logged in a report and excluded from database insertion.

 - **Data Storage:** For simplification, error reports and uploaded XLSX files are stored locally, inside the container, under `data/reports` and `data/reservations` directories respectively.
-In production, they should be stored on some bucket, to avoid overflowing the Docker container's storage.
+In production, they should be stored on some bucket, to avoid possiblity of overflowing the Docker container's storage.

 - **Memory Optimization:** The app is optimized for memory efficiency rather than performance.
 Since streaming the XLSX file is not possible and whole worksheet must be kept in memory, the implementation at least minimizes memory usage and the amount of data stored in variables during processing, including second loop for upserting validated data in database.